Learn more about redistricting and what Fairfax County did as part of its redistricting process.

 What is Redistricting?

 Redistricting is the process to draw new electoral boundaries.
 It makes sure election districts have roughly an equal number of people.
 Redistricting is required by law, and it takes place every 10 years after the Census.

-Fairfax County will draw new electoral districts that will apply to both the:
+Fairfax County drew new local electoral districts that apply to both the:

 - Board of Supervisors

 Learn about the legal and policy requirements for redistricting.

 Redistricting does not change school boundaries.
 The county also will not draw new election districts for lawmakers in the Virginia General Assembly and U.S. Congress.
 The Supreme Court of Virginia is currently responsible redrawing these electoral maps.

 Why is redistricting important?

 Redistricting is based on the idea of “one person, one vote.”
 By making sure districts have nearly the same number of people, it is the way to ensure you have fair and equal representation on the Board of Supervisors and School Board.
 It also affects who you vote for and where you vote based on how the electoral boundaries are drawn.